Published on: 27 June 2025

-1. Fire
+Fire

 Fire is one of the most serious and common hazards at an event, especially if you are using temporary structures, electrical equipment, candles, pyrotechnics or flammable materials.
 Event organisers should have a fire safety management plan that includes detailed information regarding fire prevention, detection and evacuation.
 You should also ensure that all your staff and contractors are trained in fire safety procedures and that you have adequate fire-fighting equipment and signage on site.

-2. Electricity
+Electricity

-3. Weather
+Weather

 As we all know, weather in the UK can be unpredictable and may affect outdoor events in various ways.
-Extreme weather conditions such as rain, wind, snow, heat or cold can lead to injuries, illnesses, equipment or structural damage, power failures or event cancellations.
+Extreme weather conditions such as rain, wind, snow, heat or cold can lead to injuries, illnesses, equipment or structural damage, power failures and even event cancellations.
 It is essential to keep a close eye on weather forecasts and devise a backup plan to address adverse conditions.
 You may also wish to consider taking out Adverse Weather insurance which will cover financial losses or extra costs incurred as a result of your event being cancelled due to poor weather.

-4. Crowd and attendee behaviour
+Crowd and attendee behaviour

-Attendee behaviour can be influenced by many factors such as alcohol consumption, excitement levels, aggression, etc., potentially leading to injuries, crushes, fights, vandalism or disruption to your event.
+Attendee behaviour can be influenced by many factors such as alcohol consumption, excitement levels or aggression, potentially leading to injuries, crushes, fights, vandalism or disruption to your event.
 Crowd management measures should be put in place that include crowd control, security, communication, emergency response and evacuation.
 You must also ensure that you have sufficient staff, security personnel and stewards on site to monitor and manage the crowd behaviour.

-5. Temporary structures
+Temporary structures

 Temporary structures such as marquees or stages can pose various hazards such as collapse, tripping hazards or obstruction of access routes.
 Any temporary structures will need to be installed by competent contractors who follow the relevant standards and regulations.
 You should also inspect and maintain your temporary structures regularly to ensure they are secured against wind or other forces.

-6. Food safety
+Food safety

 Any event that involves catering or food service presents its own potential hazards.
 Food poisoning, allergic reactions or choking can cause serious health problems or even death for your attendees or staff.
 You should ensure that all your food suppliers and caterers are registered, licensed and inspected by the relevant authorities.
 You must also ensure that you have adequate facilities for food storage, preparation, service and disposal on site.

-7. Noise
+Noise

-The impact of noise on your event can vary greatly depending on factors such as its volume, duration and proximity.
+The impact of noise on your event can vary greatly depending on factors such as volume, duration and proximity.
 While excessive noise can prove to be a nuisance for attendees and surrounding communities, it can also pose a serious hazard, potentially leading to hearing loss, tinnitus and sleep disturbance.
 As part of your planning, conduct an assessment to measure the noise levels and consult with your local council’s Environmental Protection Team prior to the event.

-8. Traffic
+Traffic

-Traffic can be a challenge for any event that involves the movement of vehicles or pedestrians to or from your venue.
+Traffic can be a challenge for any event that involves the movement of vehicles or pedestrians to and from your venue.
 Traffic can cause accidents, injuries, congestion, delays or pollution, so it’s important to implement a traffic management plan that includes traffic control, parking, signage or alternative transportation options.
 You should also consult with local authorities and transport providers to ensure the safety and efficiency of the traffic flow.

-9. Pollution
+Pollution

 Large events can often produce substantial amounts of carbon dioxide as a result of traffic volume and the use of generators, contributing to climate change and air pollution.
 They can also generate huge amounts of waste, such as discarded tents, food, human waste, plastic and other materials, which can end up in landfills or waterways, harming the surrounding environment and wildlife.
 As part of your Corporate Social Responsibility, consider adopting sustainable practices, such as using renewable energy and encouraging attendees to carshare.